Hubert Burda: Burda Holding

 Burda assumed the role of sole shareholder and CEO of Burda Holding in 1987.
 In 1988, he recruited the editorial director of Bild-Zeitung, Günter Prinz, from Springer-Verlag.
 In addition to the program magazine Super TV, Burda also established SUPERillu, the magazine with the largest circulation in what was then East Germany, launching six weeks before German reunification.

 In 1993, Burda collaborated with Helmut Markwort to develop the news magazine Focus, a rival to Der Spiegel.

 In 1999, Burda renamed the holding company to Hubert Burda Media.
 Under his father the firm's revenues were split broadly equally between printing and publishing, but under Hubert the firm significantly expanded its digital and international operations, including joint ventures with Hachette, Microsoft and Rizzoli and international expansion into countries such as Singapore, Thailand, India, Russia.

 Current operations

 In 2018, Hubert Burda Media employed 12,369 staff and achieved revenues of €2.66 billion in its four divisions (Digital Brands National, Media Brands National, Media Brands International and Print).

-Burda's German publishing arm generated over €650million, reaching approximately three-quarters the German population.
-The firm's international division recorded turnover of €413 million.
+Burda's German publishing arm generated over €650million, reaching approximately three-quarters of the German population.
+The firm's international division recorded a turnover of €413 million.

 Career and memberships

-As of April 2019, Forbes estimated Burda's net worth at US$4 billion.
+As of July 2025, Forbes estimated Burda's net worth at US$4 billion.
 He is the third richest publisher in Germany, after Friede Springer and Elisabeth Mohn.